Vladimir Guerrero Jr.: 2021: First All-Star Appearance and Hank Aaron Award

-Guerrero began the 2021 MLB season at a substantially lower weight than he did in each of the previous two seasons.
+Guerrero began the 2021 season at a substantially lower weight than he did in each of the previous two seasons.
 After beginning a weight loss regimen in July 2020, Guerrero went on to lose 42 pounds.
 The reduced weight made him feel "quicker, stronger and more resilient."
 He opened the 2021 season as the Blue Jays' primary first baseman while also getting routine starts at the designated hitter position.

-On April 27, 2021, Guerrero had his first career three-homer game, including a grand slam against Washington Nationals starter Max Scherzer, to go along with 7 RBI on the day.
-On June 21, Guerrero rejected an invitation to participate in the Home Run Derby, despite his record setting performance in the 2019 derby.
+On April 27, 2021, Guerrero had his first career three-homer game, including a grand slam against Washington Nationals starter Max Scherzer, to go along with 7 RBIs on the day.
+On June 21, Guerrero rejected an invitation to participate in the Home Run Derby, despite his record-setting performance in the 2019 derby.
 He stated that he was looking forward to playing in the All-Star Game but would like to use the time to otherwise regroup and "refresh mentally" for the second half of the season.
 On June 26, Guerrero hit his 50th career home run in his 258th career game, reaching the milestone in the same number of games as his father.

-MLB announced on June 27 that Guerrero was a voting finalist for the starting first base position at the 2021 All-Star Game in Colorado, having led all MLB players in Phase 1 of voting with 2,704,788 votes.
-On June 28, Guerrero was named the American League Player of the Week, after hitting home runs in three consecutive games, driving in seven runs, and batting to a .391/.481/.826 slash line.
+MLB announced on June 27 that Guerrero was a voting finalist for the starting first base position at the 2021 All-Star Game in Denver, having led all MLB players in Phase 1 of voting with 2,704,788 votes.
+On June 28, Guerrero was named the American League Player of the Week, after hitting home runs in three consecutive games, driving in seven runs, and batting .391/.481/.826.
 It was Guerrero's first Player of the Week honor since August 2019.
 On July 1, Guerrero was named the starting first baseman for the American League in the All-Star Game.
-In the game, he hit the 200th home run in All-Star Game history, became part of the third father-son duo to hit home runs in All-Star Games, and was named as the game's Most Valuable Player.
+In the game, he hit the 200th home run in All-Star Game history, became part of the third father-son duo to hit home runs in All-Star Games, and was named as the game's Most Valuable Player (MVP).
 He was the first Blue Jays player to win, the first Canadian citizen to win, and the youngest All-Star Game MVP at age 22 and 119 days, beating Ken Griffey Jr., who was 22 years and 236 days old in 1992.
 On September 6, in a game against the New York Yankees, Guerrero hit his 40th home run of the season, joining his father as the second father-son duo in MLB history to each have a 40-home run season in their careers.
 Previously, the only father and son to have done so were Cecil Fielder and his son Prince Fielder, both of whom played during the career of the elder Guerrero.